ALL STAR GAME: 1985 ARTIFICIAL TURF: ever since 1982

 The Minnesota Vikings, who went to the Super Bowl four times during the 1970s (losing each time), have not fared as well since they moved into the Metrodome.
 They have won a number of divisional titles, but only twice have they reached the NFC Championship game -- in 1998 and 2009 -- and both times they lost in overtime.
 Seating capacity for football games at the Metrodome is about 64,000.
 One of the goal lines coincides exactly with the right side foul line, from which we may deduce that the space beyond the two end zones is 13 or 14 feet, given that the distance to the left field corner is 343 feet.
 (343 - X = 330) The original outfield distances were one foot different, perhaps due to measurement error.
 The Metrodome was also home to the NBA Minnesota Timberwolves during their inaugural season (1989-1990).
 In only two other stadiums did an NBA team share a home field with a major league baseball team: Skydome (Rogers Centre) and Kingdome.

 In May 2012, the Vikings finally succeeded in getting public funding to build a replacement for the Metrodome, to be located on the same site.
 The Vikings will play at the University of Minnesota's new TCF Stadium for the two years that construction of their new stadium will take.
 One of the alternative stadium proposals was to tear out the entire eastern side of the Metrodome, extend it by about 150 feet toward the east, lower the field and rotate the gridiron by 90 degrees, while adding another level of skybox suites.
-My own modest proposal (see "alternative" diagram above) would involve adding a third tier of seats on the east side, and a rigid dome similar to the ones in Tropicana Field and the Georgia Dome.
-It too is now a moot point.

 For two years after the Twins left, the University of Minnesota Golden Gophers continued to play baseball in the warm confines of the Metrodome, while their new home was under construction.
 Siebert Field was completed in late 2012.
 It features aftificial turf ("Mondo Sports Turf"), and has a seating capacity of 1,420.